Zondax/ledger-zcash/README.md

 **This app is still work in progress!**

-This project contains the Zcash app for Ledger Nano S and X.
+This project contains the Zcash app for Ledger Nano S, S+ and X.

-- Ledger Nano S/X BOLOS app
+- Ledger BOLOS app
 - Specs / Documentation
 - C++ unit tests
 - Rust unit tests